 Together Ontario Shores and TALENT have begun our journey to transform mental health.
 Aimed at both new and experienced RNs and other healthcare professionals who want to expand their mental health expertise and build a well-respected toolkit of skills, each course runs six weeks and is available across Canada.
 Seven microcredentials have been launched, with 12 more coming by the end of 2024:

 Building Inclusive and Equitable Practices within Mental Health

 Common Mental Illnesses: Assessment and Documentation

-Concurrent Disorders/Addictions (coming soon - currently in development)
+Concurrent Disorders/Addictions (coming soon)